-The PhD program in religious studies is designed for graduate students who would benefit from greater expertise regarding the nature and role of religion around the world.
+The PhD program in religious studies helps graduate students develop greater expertise regarding the nature and role of religion around the world.
 The program provides supplementary training that includes history, anthropology, political science, journalism, secondary education and justice studies.

-Doctoral tracks in the study of religion approach the study in a variety of contexts.
-Specifically offered are tracks in:
+Doctoral focus areas in the study of religion approach the study in a variety of contexts.
+Specifically offered are areas in:

 - anthropology of religion